 - Hard cheeses: Will remain fresh for an extended period of time.

-- Goat cheese or ewe's milk cheese (sheep) cheese: Will usually last for three weeks.
+- Goat cheese or sheep's milk cheese Will usually last for three weeks.

 Q: What is the best way to serve cheese?